College Alumni and Senior Make Award Winning Documentary in Hopes of Freeing Wrongfully Convicted Man

 Burge solidified her interest in criminal justice reform after attending a lecture about college behind bars in her first year, which Howard moderated.

-Through this lecture, Burge became involved with Mission to Mobilization, an organization that works to combat recidivism and end the stigma around people who are returning to society after serving their prison sentence.
+Through this lecture, Burge became involved with Mission to Mobilization, an organization that works to combat recidivism and end the stigma around people who are returning to society after serving their prison sentences.
 She was also inspired by the time she spent at the Washington, D.C. jail, with Howard, where she met Momolu Stewart and Halim Flowers, both of whom are no longer incarcerated.

 “Their stories have helped me come to believe that no one deserves to be incarcerated, innocent or guilty,” Burge says.
 “No one deserves those conditions.”

 Burge’s passion for criminal justice reform led her to apply to be a part of the Making an Exoneree course in the spring of 2020.
 Out of 100 applicants, only 15 were selected.
-The then junior was partnered with seniors Brooks and Riddick and together they began to work to exonerate Martinez by identifying new exculpatory evidence and building a case for his innocence.
+The then-junior was partnered with seniors Brooks and Riddick and together they began to work to exonerate Martinez by identifying new exculpatory evidence and building a case for his innocence.

 Making an Exoneree